Khemaka14/credit-risk-classification/README.md

 - Print the classification report.

-Our logistic regression model was able to predict a healthy loan ("0") with 100%.
-Whereas the model predicts high-risk loans ("1") with a 85%.
+Our logistic regression model was able to predict a healthy loan ("0") with 100% precision.
+Whereas the model predicts high-risk loans ("1") with a 85% precision.